 This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

-Sometimes its difficult for grandparents to come up with an activity to do with tween and teenage grandchildren.
+It can be difficult for grandparents to come up with an activity to do with tween and teenage grandchildren.
+Are there actually any fun activities for teens?
 Will the grandkids think the activity is too juvenile?
 Will they be bored with it?
 Will they turn up their nose and not participate?

 - Before your grandkids come, create a list of items for your grandkids to photograph.
 You will need a list for each team.
 Have different items on the lists so that the teams are not photographing the same things.